 - California Department of Rehabilitation (DoR)

 Website Accessibility Certification

-Agency Governor’s Office of Business and Economic Development (GO-Biz) Certification date July 1, 2019 Contact Accessible Technology Program by calling 877-345-4633.
-The undersigned certify that, as of July 1, 2019, the internet website of the Governor’s Office of Business and Economic Development (GO-Biz) is designed, developed and maintained to be in compliance with California Government Code Sections 7405 and 11135, and the Web Content Accessibility Guidelines 2.1, or a subsequent version, July 1, 2019, published by the Web Accessibility Initiative of the World Wide Web Consortium at a minimum Level AA success criteria.
+The undersigned certify that, as of September 30, 2021, the internet website of the Governor’s Office of Business and Economic Development (GO-Biz) is designed, developed and maintained to be in compliance with California Government Code Sections 7405 and 11135, and the Web Content Accessibility Guidelines 2.1, or a subsequent version, September 30, 2021, published by the Web Accessibility Initiative of the World Wide Web Consortium at a minimum Level AA success criteria.